-- 1. In the AM console, configure the Email Service as described in "Configuring the Email Service". - 2.
-Navigate to Realms > Realm Name > Services and select the User Self-Service service. - 3.
-Select the User Registration tab. - 4.
-Enable User Registration.

-- 5. Enable Captcha to turn on the Google reCAPTCHA plugin.
-Make sure you have configured the plugin as described in "Configuring the Google reCAPTCHA Plugin". - 6.
+- 1. Log in to the AM console as the administrator. - 2.
+Configure the Email Service as described in "Configuring the Email Service". - 3.
+Navigate to Realms > Realm Name > Services and select the User Self-Service service. - 4.
+Select the User Registration tab. - 5.
+Enable User Registration. - 6.
+Enable Captcha to turn on the Google reCAPTCHA plugin.
+Make sure you configured the plugin as described in "Configuring the Google reCAPTCHA Plugin". - 7.
 Enable Email Verification to turn on the email verification service.
-We recommend you leave Email Verification enabled, so users who self-register must perform email address verification. - 7.
+We recommend you leave Email Verification enabled, so users who self-register must perform email address verification. - 8.
 Enable Verify Email before User Detail to verify the user's email address before requesting the user details.